 their paths.
 Command tree

-is a directory and a directory tree?
+is a directory tree?

-b) Information about The
+c) Information about The

 Linux directory structure and important files paths.

-c) The command-line tree is a recursive directory listing that shows the
+d) The command-line tree is a recursive directory listing that shows the

 contents of a directory (including files and subdirectories) in